tkurtbond/tkurtbond.github.io/pages/colophon/index.rst

 .. _pyBloxsom: https://pyblosxom.github.io/

+Eventually, the computer that I used to host my web site and blog went away, and I didn't have a web site and blog for several years.

 The Present (2019-11-06 onward)
 --------------------------------

 I've :doc:`switched <converting-my-pybloxsom-blog-into-a-nikola-blog>`
-over to using Nikola_ to generate the site and blog, and am hosting it at `GitHub <https://tkurtbond.github.io>`__.
-I wrote a script to convert my pybloxsom blog ``*.rst`` files to the format that Nikola uses in a few hours and then spent much more time manually fixing broken internal links. 😀  I converted some of the web pages from my website over to static pages on the new Nikola-built blog.
+over to using Nikola_ to generate the site and blog, and hosted it at `GitHub <https://tkurtbond.github.io>`__.
+I wrote a script to convert my pybloxsom blog ``*.rst`` files to the format that Nikola uses, which took a couple hours though the script ended up fairly short, and then spent much more time manually fixing broken internal links. 😀 I converted some of the web pages from my website over to static pages on the new Nikola-built blog.

-Nikola has much more functionality than I'm currently using.
+Nikola has much more functionality than I'm currently using, but it has some nice clean themes and they are simple enough that I can make simple changes to them.
+I'm enjoying blogging again.

 .. _Nikola: https://getnikola.com/

+*Last edited: 2020-08-03 15:57:13 EDT*

+..
+   Local Variables:
+   time-stamp-format: "%04y-%02m-%02d %02H:%02M:%02S %Z"
+   time-stamp-start: "Last edited:[ \t]+\\\\?"
+   time-stamp-end: "\\*\\\\?\n"
+   time-stamp-line-limit: -20
+   End: